PrestaShop/prestashop.github.io/news/_posts/public-oss-demo/2021-04-08-public-oss-demo-3.md

 ## Next session in April

-The next session of public PrestaShop open source demonstrations will be streamed on [**Wednesday 28st of April 2021, 2pm CET**](https://www.youtube.com/watch?v=VKb39T_6WHU).
+The next session will be streamed live on [**Wednesday, April 28, 2021 at 2pm CEST**](https://www.youtube.com/watch?v=VKb39T_6WHU).

-We expect this session to be spectacular as the Feature Freeze of PrestaShop 1.7.8 should be done by this time, meaning many projects will be complete.
+We expect this session to be particularly interesting as PrestaShop 1.7.8 should have entered Feature Freeze by this time, meaning many projects will be complete.